Sid Meier: Awards

 In 1996, GameSpot put Meier at the top of their listing of the "Most Influential People in Computer Gaming of All Time", calling him "our Hitchcock, our Spielberg, our Ellington".
 That same year, Computer Gaming World ranked him as eighth on the list of the "Most Influential Industry Players of All Time", noting that no game designer has had as many CGW Hall of Fame games as Sid Meier.
 In 1997, Computer Gaming World ranked him as number one on the list of the "Most Influential People of All Time in Computer Gaming", for game design.
 In 1999, he became the second person to be inducted into the Academy of Interactive Arts and Sciences' Hall of Fame.

 In 2008, Meier received a Lifetime Achievement Award at the 2008 Game Developer's Conference.
 In 2009, he came fifth in a Develop survey that asked some 9,000 game makers about their "ultimate development hero".
 In 2009, he was ranked second in IGN's list of "Top Game Creators of All Time", and was called "the ideal role model for any aspiring game designer".
 In 2017, he was awarded the Life Achievement by the Golden Joystick Awards.

-Games
+Ludography

 Meier has been the developer, co-developer, and producer of many games.
 A complete list of his works which includes early non-commercial titles is available in the appendix of Sid Meier's Memoir!